 When a UE supports two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' the UE may receive an activation command, as described in clause 6.1.3.24 of [10, TS 38.321], the activation command is used to map up to 8 combinations of one or two TCI states to the codepoints of the DCI field 'Transmission Configuration Indication'.
 The UE is not expected to receive more than 8 TCI states in the activation command.

+If the UE is provided a set of serving cells by mc-DCI-SetOfCellsToAddModList-r18, the UE does not expect to receive an activation command mapping two TCI-States and/or two TCI-UL-States to only one TCI codepoint, or to be provided PDCCH-Config that is associated with two different values of coresetPoolIndex for scheduling on a serving cell from the set of serving cells.

 When the DCI field 'Transmission Configuration Indication' is present in DCI format 1_2 and when the number of codepoints S in the DCI field 'Transmission Configuration Indication' of DCI format 1_2 is smaller than the number of TCI codepoints that are activated by the activation command, as described in clause 6.1.3.14, 6.1.3.24 and 6.1.3.47 of [10, TS38.321], only the first S activated codepoints are applied for DCI format 1_2.